KamilSiebyla/MHT/README.md

 Nowadays I am usually checking folks calendars and I am trying to see when they will be able to talk with me.
 It is usually time consuming.
 I just wanted to have compact overview of my week and also ability to quickly check availability of my colleges.

 ### Project structure
 Project structure is looking standard.
 There are few additional folders with business logic.
-Here is solution structure:
+Here is the solution structure:

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/KamilSiebyla/MHT/blob/4c38cbbafcb7ff5fc6efc9e3afa2308f060c1f74/MHT/wwwroot/flow_images/project_structure.png?raw=true">